SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 #### Tip #1: Camtasia - See great example by Ben Cull

-E.g. SSW TimePRO - Power BI Ad-Hoc Reporting:
+E.g. A real example of a 'Done Video' with fades:

 `youtube: https://www.youtube.com/embed/nG4IAxdEWQg`

-**Video: A real example of a 'Done Video' with fades**
+**Video: SSW TimePRO - Power BI Ad-Hoc Reporting (4 min)**

 #### Tip #2: Camtasia - Fix the audio before making any cuts to the video